-As of January 2019, ITLS has 91 chapters and 21 training centres all over the world.
-More than 775,000 emergency care professionals have been trained in ITLS.
+As of January 2020, ITLS has 99 chapters and 21 training centres all over the world.
+More than 800,000 emergency care professionals have been trained in ITLS.
 ITLS has expanded beyond its initial course and now offers several types of educational programs:

-In 2017, ITLS updated its Provider course requirements to reflect a Core Curriculum model.
-The following core content is now the requirement for all ITLS Provider courses:
+ITLS reflects a Core Curriculum model for its Provider course.
+The following core content is the requirement for all ITLS Provider courses: